 The Story Behind the Development of Aquilion Precision™*1, the industry's first*2 Ultra High-Resolution CT system

 Canon's medical equipment business is the result of the proprietary optical and image-processing technologies the company has cultivated through decades of innovation in the camera industry.
-In December 2016, as part of its effort to spark further growth, Canon welcomed Toshiba Medical Systems Corporation*3 —a major manufacturer of diagnostic imaging systems—into the Canon Group.
-Soon thereafter, Toshiba Medical introduced the world first Ultra High-Resolution CT system, an innovative product that achieves remarkably higher resolution than is possible with conventional CT systems.
+In December 2016, as part of its effort to spark further growth, Canon welcomed Canon Medical Systems Corporation*3 —a major manufacturer of diagnostic imaging systems—into the Canon Group.
+Soon thereafter, Canon Medical introduced the world first Ultra High-Resolution CT system, an innovative product that achieves remarkably higher resolution than is possible with conventional CT systems.
 Let's find out how this high-resolution CT system was developed.

 - Pending 510(k) clearance

 - According to a Canon Medical Systems survey.
 As of April 2017.

 - The official corporate name (trade name) change of Toshiba Medical Systems Corporation to Canon Medical Systems Corporation on January 4,2018.

 The Mechanism of Computed Tomography"CT" stands for "computed tomography," which encompasses X-ray CT, optical CT and ultrasonic CT.

 X-ray CT systems comprise of an x-ray tube and detector that rotate around the patient.
 X-rays are transmitted from the x-ray tube through the patient and the x-rays that emerge from the patient are captured by the detector.
 The detector then converts the data into an image of the patients' body.
 CT Scanners are widely used for diagnosing cancer, aneurysms and other conditions.